gaehlerm/SoftwareEngineering/README.md

 One last question you might ask: “And what should I do if the GUI code contains a lot of logic?
 How do I test directly on the GUI?”
 I’m very sorry to say, you have some serious problems.
 This was possibly the worst mistake ever and now you pay a huge price for it.
 There is no reasonable way to test your code.
 Good luck!

+## Who should write tests

+Especially with E2E tests, there is the question who should write the tests.
+Should it be someone from the development team or an independent tester?
+As always in testing, this question has no easy answer.
+There are just some trade offs to be made.

+Having a developer write the tests has the advantage that he knows the code (white box testing).
+He knows where the difficulties lie.
+He can target these difficulties by writing dedicated tests.
+A developer might also know what the custormers want and where generally the issues are.
+This helps as well to target the most important areas of the code.

+On the other hand, having an independent tester has some advantages as well.
+He doesn't know about the weaknesses of the code, rather he writes more explorative tests.
+These tests might find bugs that were not expected by the developers as they are in areas of the code that were not expected to contain bugs.

+When ever possible, tests should be written as early as possible.
+Writing tests at the end of a project has the drawback that possible issues will be very hard to resolve as the whole software is nearly finished and making changes has become very difficult.

 ## The testing pyramid